 Medicines are available to help relieve the symptoms and keep the condition under control.

 Skin rehydration treatment

 This is done by using emollients.
 Emollients are often called moisturisers.
-They are lotions, creams, ointments and bath/shower additives which oil your skin to keep it supple and moist.
-Emollients should be used as soap substitutes when you are washing, as regular soap tends to dry out your skin.
-Bath or shower twice a day in cool water, followed by application of an emollient.
+They are lotions, creams, ointments and bath/shower additives that are applied to the skin to stop it becoming dry.
+Emollients should be used as soap substitutes when washing as regular soap tends to dry out the skin.
+After bathing/showering, emollients should be applied to the skin.

-Regular use of emollients is the most important part of the day-to-day treatment for people with discoid eczema.
-Emollients prevent your skin from becoming dry and help to protect your skin from irritants.
-They should be used on all of your skin and not just the areas affected by discoid eczema.
-It is particularly important to carry on with daily moisturising of your skin even after a flare-up of discoid eczema has healed.
+Regular use of emollients is the most important part of the day-to-day treatment for people with eczema, including discoid eczema.
+Emollients prevent skin from becoming dry and help to protect the skin from irritants.
+They should be used on all skin and not just the areas affected by discoid eczema.
+It is particularly important to carry on with daily moisturising of the skin even after a flare-up of discoid eczema has healed.
 This is to help reduce the chance of a further flare-up.